TheChristan/loxonepanel/README.md

-# Loxone eletrical cabinet
+# Loxone electrical cabinet
-Need to create a loxone panel?
+Need to create a Loxone electrical panel?
 With these assets you can now easily design one with Affinity Designer 2!

 # How to use
 Video with more information: https://www.youtube.com/watch?v=83chJG58-_A&t=378s